LearnFintech

 PhonePe's moat is not just their tech; it's the "Network Effect" they've built over a decade.

-When you process 1 in every 2 UPI transactions in India, you aren't just an app; you are the infrastructure.
-Banks and merchants prioritize PhonePe integrations because its failure is a systemic failure.
+When you process close to half of all UPI transactions in India (~46% of volume), you aren't just an app; you are part of the infrastructure.
+Banks and merchants prioritise PhonePe integrations because its failure would be a systemic event.

 2. The Offline Terminal Moat

-With 35M+ QR codes and an army of field agents, PhonePe owns the "Offline Real Estate" of India.
+With 45M+ merchant outlets and an army of field agents, PhonePe owns the "offline real estate" of India.
 This physical presence is much harder to displace than a digital-only competitor.

 3. The Capital War Chest (Walmart)